As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 finishing.com - Pine Beach, New Jersey

-Ed. update 2024: Yikes, both of these links broke too, making 7 out of 7 thumbsdown
+Ed. update 2024: Yikes, both of these links broke too thumbsdown, making 7 out of 7 links braking in short order

-With almost all plating books out of print with no replacements forthcoming except in Chines, and nothing but broken links everywhere, is finishing.com the only English language site in the world which still values reference materials? 🙂
+With nearly all plating books out of print, no replacements forthcoming except in Chinese, and broken links everywhere we look, is finishing.com the only English language place in the world which still values reference materials? 🙂

 [editor appended this entry to this thread which already addresses it in lieu of spawning a duplicative thread]